CollinHeist/CropTop/README.md

 - Next steps & schedule

 ## Thursday, September 20th
-I listened to several podcasts on embedded electronics, on the topics of USB
+I listened to two podcasts on embedded electronics, on the topics of USB and power supplies:

 In the USB pocast, I learned the following things:
 - There are USB hosts and devices.
 Our project should probably be a device.